shrink/examples/README.md

 #### Creation

-Examples are configured with a `type` and `parameters`.
+Objects are made, from an example, with an optional configuration of `parameters`.
 Ask the `Examples` instance to `make(ConfiguresExample $configuration)`.
 A default implementation of `ConfiguresExample` is included which is constructed with the type and parameters.

 ```php